Motivic Vitushkin invariants: Introduction

 It also turns out (see Theorem \ref{t.Crofton}), in case $X$ is a definable subset of $K^n$ of dimension $d$, that $V_d(X)$ is the motivic $d$-dimensional volume of $X$ (up to some universal constant depending only on $d$ and $n$).
 In other words, the motivic Cauchy-Crofton formula involving $V_0$ as the nonarchimedean substitute of the real measure counting holds.
-This shows, at least from the geometric motivic measure theory point of view, that our $V_0$ is a good substitute of the real number of points.
+This application of the construction of $V_0$ shows, at least from the geometric motivic measure theory point of view, that the invariant $V_0$ is a good substitute of the real number of points.
 Such a formula in the nonarchimedean context has been obtained in the local case by A. Forey in \cite{For.LocalCauchy}, on the model of the real local Cauchy-Crofton formula previously obtained in \cite{Co1} for the density by the first author.
-In this paper, we show the global motivic version of this formula, the proof of which requires a different approach than in the local case.
+In this paper, we show the classical (global) motivic version of this formula, the proof of which requires a different approach than in the local case.

-While motivic integration has been used very successfully for quite some time to study singularities in the nonarchimedean world, our nonarchimedean Vitushkin variations seem to provide a rather new input.
-We hope that this is a first step towards a systematical study of nonarchimedean singularities with tools coming from real and complex integral geometry.
-In this direction, our preorder will maybe continue to play a role, since the absence of a suitable nonarchimedean substitute of the Euler characteristic might make it necessary to replace equalities in classical real formulas involving the Euler characteristic by inequalities involving $V_0$.
+The nonarchimedean Cauchy-Crofton formula, as well as the nonarchimedean version of inequality \eqref{eq.EntPol}, may be viewed as a step towards motivic integral geometry formulas in the nonarchimedean context, based on the $0$-degree motivic invariant $V_0$, such as classical kinematic formulas for homogeneous spaces (note that in the framework of characteristic zero local fields integral geometry tools have been recently developed using $p$-adic integration in \cite{BuKuLe, KuLe}).
+In this direction, our preorder has a role to play, since the absence of a suitable nonarchimedean substitute of the Euler characteristic might make it necessary to replace equalities in classical real formulas involving the Euler characteristic by inequalities involving $V_0$.
+As explained above, this principle is here applied to the lack of a geometric nonarchimedean version of formula \eqref{eq.VolPol}, turned into the geo\-metric nonarchimedean version of inequality \eqref{eq.EntPol}.